 Can I count my current job as an internship?
 OR Can I do my internship at site that is not on pre-approved list?

-Because we are an accredited public health program, we must ensure that all internship opportunities afford students a public health experience where they can practice public health competencies; for the undergraduate course, we use the National Commission for Health Education Credentialing competencies.
+Because we are an accredited public health program, we must ensure that all internship opportunities afford students a public health experience where they can practice public health competencies.
+For the undergraduate course, we use the National Commission for Health Education Credentialing competencies.
+For the graduate course, we use the MPH Foundational Competencies outlined by CEPH as well as concentration-specific competencies defined by the program.

-A big piece here for internship is that you will need to complete at least one main public health project throughout the course of the semester.
+A big piece here for internship is that you will need to complete at least one main public health project throughout the course of the semester for the undergraduate course and at least two main projects for the graduate course.
 This cannot be clinical observation hours or simple day-to-day office work, but it should be focused on health promotion and prevention.
-Each project must give you experience in at least two different competencies, achieving at least two sub-competencies per main area.
-See the link above for the seven core competency areas and all sub-competencies within each area.
+Each project must give you experience in competencies.

-If you have questions about approved sites, contact Ms. Lindly.
+If you have questions about approved sites, contact Ms. Lindly at elindly@uark.edu.

 Can I count my previous experience at <fill in name of agency> as my required internship?

-No, previous internship experiences cannot count retroactively toward the requirements of PBHL 4043.
+No, previous internship experiences cannot count retroactively toward the requirements of PBHL 40403 or PBHL 5840V.